-Molecular epidemiological conditions relating to tuberculous and non-tuberculous mycobacteriaNovember 8th, 2012 in Diseases, Conditions, Syndromes /
+Molecular epidemiological conditions relating to tuberculous and non-tuberculous mycobacteriaNovember 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A research project has been studying the molecular epidemiological conditions relating to diseases caused by tuberculous and non-tuberculous mycobacteria in the Mubende region of Uganda.

 This has increased our understanding of how the interplay between humans, animals and the environment affects the development of such diseases.
 The project focused in particular on social and risk factors which may possibly prevent the success of a disease control programme in the region.

 The diseases concerned – for example tuberculosis in humans or cattle and other host-specific tuberculosis - are caused by pathogenic bacteria of the Mycobacterium tuberculosis complex (MTC).
 Non-tuberculous mycobacteria (NMT) have not been so frequently documented as pathogenic agents, but they occur widely in the environment.
 However, more advanced methods of diagnosis and the fact that immunodeficiency disorders such as HIV/AIDS are widespread have led to NTM now being associated with a broad range of diseases.
 These bacteria also sometimes occur in larger numbers than MTC in tuberculous lesions.

 Adrian Muwonge's doctoral research has revealed a wide range of pathogenic and non-pathogenic mycobacteria in the environment of the Mubende region and this gives cause for concern, given the high occurrence of HIV amongst the local population.
 He has studied the role that non-tuberculous mycobacteria play in the establishment and development of disease, especially since these bacteria are resistant to anti-mycobacterial drugs.